Who are we?

 ETHOS

-The Mediation and Dialogue Research Center at Kyiv-Mohyla Academy aims to generate high quality academic research that impacts the practice of conflict transformation in Ukraine.
+The Mediation and Dialogue Research Center at Kyiv-Mohyla Academy aims to generate high-quality academic research that will influence the practice of conflict transformation in Ukraine.

-Research projects of the Center deal with the patterns of dialogues and the associated risks, mapping of civil society in peacebuilding, monitoring of dialogues at tracks 1,5-3 across Ukraine, civil society inclusion into dialogues processes and peace negotiations, and the impact and evaluation of dialogue.
-In addition to research, the Center members teach conflict resolution and mediation courses and modules within the undergraduate and post-graduate curriculums at the law, political science, international relations and public administration departments of Kyiv-Mohyla Academy.
-The Center maintains close links with practitioners; its research is practice-driven and relies on the “research in action” approach.
-It responds to the concerns of international organizations working in Ukraine, local NGOs and the community of mediators and dialogue facilitators by bringing academic research into practice and practical problems into academic research.
+The Center conducts research on mediation and dialogue as tools for conflict transformation to counter violence and the consequences of armed conflict in context of positive peace and reform in Ukraine.
+The Center’s projects concern dialogue models and associated risks, mapping civil society in peacebuilding, monitoring dialogues on tracks 1.5-3 across Ukraine, engaging civil society in dialogue processes and peace negotiations, and the impact and evaluation of dialogue.
+In addition to academic research, the Center’s members teach courses and modules on conflict resolution and mediation in undergraduate and graduate programs at the faculties of law, political science, international relations, and public administration of Kyiv-Mohyla Academy.
+The Center maintains close ties with conflict transformation practitioners; its research is practice-oriented and draws on an “action research” approach.
+It also responds to inquiries from international organizations working in Ukraine, local NGOs, communities of mediators and dialogue facilitators.

 The Working Group on Lived Religion in Eastern Europe and Eurasia

-The members of the Working Group engage in interdisciplinary, ethnographic study of lived religion and public life in Eastern Europe and Eurasia.
-Our focus on lived religion centers on the encounters, exchanges, and entanglements that religious practices, beliefs, and sentiments create.
-We consider contemporary forms of vernacular religiosity and the experiences of the transcendent they offer as well as institutional forms of religion and their transnational and global connections.
+The members of the Working Group are engaged in interdisciplinary ethnographic research on living religion and public life in Eastern Europe and Eurasia.
+Their focus on living religion focuses on the encounters, exchanges, and inter weavings that generate religious practices, beliefs, and feelings.
+The Working Group examines contemporary forms of popular religiosity and the experiences of the transcendent that they offer, as well as institutional forms of religion and their transnational and global connections.

-Kerk in Actie is a special branch of the Protestant Church in the Netherlands to support partner churches and ngoś in more than 30 countries over the world.
-Support is provided on emergency relief, children and young people at risk and strengthening churches in taking an active role in society to fight poverty and injustice.
+Church in Action is a charitable organization of the Protestant Church in the Netherlands to support partner churches and NGOs in more than 30 countries around the world.
+The main focus is on children and young people at risk, as well as strengthening the role of churches in society to combat poverty and injustice.
+A true church is an active church.
+The work of Church in Action focuses on creating an equal society and implementing child protection policies.
+The Church's work is based on a zero-tolerance approach to child abuse and child labor.

 St. Clyment Center: Communication and Dialogue of Cultures